dyllandry/c-uno/readme.md

 ## Todo

-- think about moving CardArray to instead use Array
-	- ex: Player { struct Array cards; }
 - think about moving CardStack to instead use Array
 	- could just add pop and peek methods to support use case
 - design playing a card